The world is not given by our parents, but borrowed from our children. We aim to be good stewards - to conserve and to restore.

 Conservation and repair isn't about turning the clock back.
 Instead, it helps prepare wild places and their inhabitants – the flora and fauna as well as the human populations – for environmental challenges ahead.

-Across all our properties, with a particular focus on Skye, Knoydart, Schiehallion and Glenlude, we're working to restore native woodlands, with the goal of establishing self-seeding mature trees and thriving ecosystems.
+Across the land we steward, with a particular focus on Skye, Knoydart, Schiehallion and Glenlude, we're working to restore native woodlands, with the goal of establishing self-seeding mature trees and thriving ecosystems.

 This requires the political will to protect wild places, so we also advocate for policies at a government level that will protect and restore native woodland habitat as part of the Alliance for Scotland’s Rainforest, Scottish Environment LINK and Wildlife and Countryside Link.